ToneLi/SemMedDB/README.md

 wordnet_aug.augment(text)
 ```
-### step 3 Build the dependency parse graph
+### step 3 How to build the dependency parse graph
-The progress about dependency parse graph is in the file  build_parising_graph.
+The progress about how to build dependency parse graph is in the file  build_parising_graph.
 code demo
 ```
 import json
 import spacy